 Students can use our free, open labs on Fridays to ask questions, get help, or finish a project.
-You can also work on your NIMS certifications.

 - Students don’t have to worry about grades going on their academic record.
 You can focus on your training instead of your grade.

 - Training costs are the same whether you’re considered a resident or out-of-state student.

 For students beginning their career in machining, we recommend completing the Introduction and Intermediate modules.
 The Advanced, Mastercam and Specialized and Multi-Axis modules are geared for machinists with three to five years of experience.
 If you are currently a machinist looking to advance your career and feel you already have basic skills, contact us about testing out of the Introduction level.

 There are several funding sources available for the non-credit program.
 Please note that Federal financial aid and student loans do not usually fund non-credit programs.

 In order to be considered for a scholarship, you must have completed your application and registration.

 - Submit a letter of interest that details your background and/or interest in machining, your career goals, how you plan to use this training, the dollar amount that you can contribute to your training, and any other details you feel are important for us to know.

 - Submit this letter to us by email.

 Unemployed and Under-Employed Workers